Level: Foundation (Level 1)Awarding Body: Edexcel

 This course will enable students to use Maths in many everyday and work related situations.
 Students will first take Entry Level 3, which will then lead onto Level 1.

-The course builds on students’ knowledge of number, shape and data handling.
+The course builds on students’ knowledge of using numbers and the number system to include fractions, decimals and percentages, the use of common measures, shape and space and handling information and data.
 Students will work together with their teacher to assess where they feel confident and where they need support.
 The tests can be taken any time online, so students can cover what they need and take the test when their teacher feels that they are ready.

 What can it lead to?

 After passing Level 1, students can re-take GCSE the following year.
-Many employers, professional bodies and higher education institutes demand a grade C or above in mathematics as part of their entry requirements.
+Many employers, professional bodies and higher education institutes demand a grade 4 or above in mathematics as part of their entry requirements.

 How is the course organised?

-You will have 2 lessons per week.
+You will have 3 lessons per week.
 In which you will be learning practical Maths skills.
-You will initially complete an induction booklet which will be followed by 2 booklets.
-At the end of each topic you will be assessed and results recorded.
+You will complete an induction booklet and 2 topic related booklets in preparation for your Entry 3/ level 1 test.
+At the end of each topic you will have an assessment.

 You will encounter a variety of approaches to help you learn, including: